DesignLiquido/xslt-processor/README.md

 Version 3 received `<xsl:include>` which relies on Fetch API, which is asynchronous.
 Version 2 doesn't support `<xsl:include>`.

+If using Node.js older than version v17.5.0, please use version 3.2.3, that uses `node-fetch` package.
+Versions 3.3.0 onward require at least Node.js version v17.5.0, since they use native `fetch()` function.

 #### Version 1

 Until version 1.2.8, use like the example below: